Fikri-Rouzan/assembly-practice/README.md

+# Assembly Practice

+## About

-Assembly practice for the final exam of the Organisasi dan Arsitektur Komputer course.
+Assembly practice for the final exam of the Computer Organization and Architecture course.

+## Technologies Used

+- Programming Language: Assembly.
+- Software: Emu8086.